 Context yes, super boutique is not in this bucket and robots are really computers.
 Structured (ie data driven) advertising is what we are talking about.
-All the ‘stuff’ for franchises, multi-locations, inventory, services, repeatable patterns and time based advertising.
+Robotic Process Automation (RPA) is the term that is now used and you will start to hear terms like rpa ad agency and rpa advertising agency, rpa google etc. All the automation ‘stuff’ for franchises, multi-locations, inventory, services, repeatable patterns and time based advertising.
 It is a big chunk of the advertising world.
+In fact RPA Advertising can account for up to 95% of some digital advertising strategies.

 Nearly everyone has automated 10% of the management of their digital advertising portfolio.
 Before you go patting yourself on the back, pay attention to what has happened in the past 2 years.
 The tides have dramatically changed and there is now a race to automate 90% of digital advertising.
 If you think it isn’t possible, you need to question that thought.
 The winners are currently adopting this shift and the losers will be left behind unable to compete on price or performance.